jossefaz/python_test_automation/_5_fixtures/README.md

 ---

 Since a fixture is a simple function, we can return another function from it which could be a factory that will generate random data for us.

-We will focus on Mutants (like X-MEN).
+In this exercise, our Domain will be Mutants (like X-MEN).
 A mutant has 3 properties :
     1- power (Could be one of :Ice, Fire, Psycho, Self_recovery) 2- strength (Could be one of :Weak,Middle,Strong,God)